Installation

 After this script (order is important, also see the defer attribute for script

-elements), you will want to include the minified library for materia
+elements), you will want to include the minified library for materia.

 You can get the newest version from the GitHub repository